Investigating Agency of LLMs in Human-AI Collaboration Tasks: Introduction

 \section{Introduction}

 To be an agent is to intentionally cause events to occur through one's own actions.
-Human agents act by intention, motivate their actions through reason, have self-belief, and can self-adjust their behavior over time.
-Such \textit{Agency} is crucial to how humans \textit{proactively} plan their activities, direct their interaction and collaboration with other humans, and achieve their outcomes and goals \cite{bandura2001social}.
+Humans operate with \textit{Agency} to \textit{proactively} plan their activities, direct their interaction and collaboration with other humans, and achieve their outcomes and goals \cite{bandura2001social}.

-Recent advances in dialogue research have enabled AI systems that can engage with humans in general chitchat \cite{adiwardana2020towards,roller2021recipes} as well as help them perform meaningful tasks \cite{lewis2017deal,wang2019persuasion,rashkin2019towards}.
-However, these dialogue systems are typically \textit{reactive}, even when serving in creative applications like interior design \cite{banaei2017application} or as non-player characters in games \cite{volum2022craft}.
-The creative nature of these applications necessitates \textit{proactively} managing the direction of interaction and outcome -- a process that requires exhibiting \textit{Agency} while interacting with humans.
-While large language models \cite{brown2020language} can generate fluent and contextually appropriate dialogue, little attention has been given to the Agency exhibited by these models.
+AI researchers have long strived to develop autonomous agents that can effectively mimic human behavior \cite{park2023generative}.
+Such agents can serve as non-player characters in games and virtual environments \cite{bates1994role,riedl2012interactive,volum2022craft}, simulate human behavior \cite{binz2023using,horton2023large}, and provide assistance in creative applications like painting \cite{oh2018lead} or interior design \cite{banaei2017application}.
+The autonomous and creative nature of these AI agents necessitates them to \textit{proactively} manage the direction of interaction and outcome -- a process that requires operating with \textit{Agency}.
+While large language models \cite{brown2020language} can generate fluent and contextually appropriate dialogue \cite{adiwardana2020towards,roller2021recipes,wang2019persuasion}, little attention has been given to the Agency exhibited by these models.